All Episodes

 So when it comes to the area of race and racism, we have to bend over backwards.

-In Mississippi in the country is strongly against the Southwick nomination.
+The African American community in Mississippi, in the country, is strongly against the Southwick nomination.

 When you condone using the N-word, you are doing just that.